nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** For ease of use, first list out people in the group using the `search` command, then remove the person using this command.
+**Tip:** For ease of use, first list out the people in the group using the `search` command, then remove persons using this command.
 </box>